ericmcbride/chaos-reigns/README.md

 I would recommend taking a crash course on istio traffic management before trying to use the cli.
 Chaos-reigns does not do the deployments for you, but instead updates the Istio CRD's for you in an automated manner.

+NOTE: All cli examples use default types.
+There are several cli options that go along with every management types

 ```
 Eric McBride <ericmcbridedeveloper@gmail.com> github.com/ericmcbride
 Reign Chaos onto your Istio Service Mesh